Lothar Meggendorfer

 Lothar Meggendorfer (6 November 1847 in Munich – 7 July 1925 in Munich) was a German illustrator and early cartoonist known for his pop-up books.

 He was first published in 1862 in the Fliegende Blätter, an illustrated comic weekly, and from 1868 in the bi-weekly Münchener Bilderbogen.
 He was the publisher of Meggendorfer-Blätter, an art and satirical magazine, from 1888 to 1905.
 He also illustrated a number of books with text by Julius Beck, among them Neues Struwwelpeterbuch published by J.F.
 Schreiber in the 1890s, and created some 40 board games.

 Every other year, the Movable Book Society awards a pop-up book prize named after Meggendorfer.

 Early life and education

-Lorthar Meggendorfer, born in 1847 to Johann Nepomuk Meggendorfer and his second wife, Karoline Sichener, was the youngest of his father’s twenty-five children.
+Lothar Meggendorfer, born in 1847 to Johann Nepomuk Meggendorfer and his second wife, Karoline Sichener, was the youngest of his father’s twenty-five children.
 His father, Johann, died in 1860.
 Meggendorfer began studying art at the Academy of Arts in 1862 and earned money for his education by playing the zither.

 Meggendorfer was a student of the Munich-based actor and puppeteer Joseph Schmid, who was also known as “Papa Schmid”.
 The puppet actions would later influence Meggendorfer’s artwork.